mishra077/MLOPS_Tutorial/feature-pipeline/README.md

 Firstly, to create `venv` using poetry we need `pyproject.toml` file.
 You can also create your own `.toml` file using `poetry init` command.

-After creation of `pyproject.toml` file, now following these commands we will be able to create `venv`.
+After creation of `pyproject.toml` file, now following these commands to be able to create `venv`.
 ```bash
 poetry install
 # to activate venv